mahesh1513/mern-app/README.md

 Docker Installation Guide
 Ensure that Docker Compose is also installed, as it will be used to build and run the app's containers.

-3. Create a Project Folder
-If you want to keep your project in a specific folder, create a new folder and place the cloned repository inside it:

-mkdir Mern-app
-mv mern-app/ Mern-app/
-cd Mern-app/mern-app

-4. Build and Run the Application with Docker Compose Navigate to the root directory of the project (where the docker-compose.yml file is located) and run the following command to build and start the containers:
+3. Build and Run the Application with Docker Compose Navigate to the root directory of the project (where the docker-compose.yml file is located) and run the following command to build and start the containers:

 docker-compose up --build